salmandaher/VLNs_Team_GraviPower/README.md

 The Python script performs critical functions to optimize the operation of the gravity-based energy storage system:

 1. It calculates the generator's rotational speed during discharging using encoder feedback.
 2. It applies a PID (Proportional-Integral-Derivative) control algorithm to regulate the generator speed at the point of maximum power generation efficiency.
-The PID output is fed to the PWM driver to adjust the electrical load dynamically.
+The PID output is fed to the PWM driver to dynamically adjust the electrical load.
 The general form of a PID controller is expressed as:

 $$
 u(t) = K_p e(t) + K_i \int_0^t e(\tau) d\tau + K_d \frac{d e(t)}{d t}